 But this is just emergency stuff, best for the occasional flare-up.

 The next scenario: It’s not your first rodeo.
 You have noticed that you’ve been having heartburn lately, so you’ve bought some Tums.
 Well, okay.
 The problem here is that Tums contain calcium carbonate.
 They will buffer the acid and give you immediate relief.
 But the calcium actually causes the acid level to bounce back — higher than it was before you took the Tums.
 This is called rebound hyperacidity.
-“So an hour later, you are making more acid than you did before, and you’re taking another Tums,” says Prescott, Arizona, gastroenterologist Mark Worthington, M.D.
-(Disclaimer: I happen to be married to Mark, an excellent, caring physician who was on the faculty at the University of Virginia for 10 years and then on the faculty at Johns Hopkins for five.
-He’s in private practice now.)
+“So an hour later, you are making more acid than you did before, and you’re taking another Tums,” says University of Virginia gastroenterologist Mark Worthington, M.D.
+(Disclaimer: I happen to be married to Mark, an excellent, caring physician.)

 You probably don’t want to live this way, with one surge of stomach acid following another in big, unpleasant waves.
 Tums are not a good long-term solution for chronic reflux, so let’s move on to drugs.